-If compassion could be learned, I’d hold a weekly Compassion class for American Evangelicals.
+If compassion could be learned, I’d hold a weekly Compassion class for white Evangelicals.

 I wouldn’t charge them a penny.

 I wouldn’t try to up sell them exclusive content.